 Storylines linger, nonfiction facts inform, ideas from texts comingle with others in my mind to form something new.
 A writer who doesn’t read is doomed to compose in a narrow style and draw from a limited library of ideas.
 I relish a good book, and I believe that makes my writing richer.

-I wrote about this in a previous post.
 Never, never, never give up.
 Stick with it.
 Persist.
-I may not have the greatest writing talent—I know I don’t—but I stick with it.
-I try to improve and learn from my mistakes, continuing to forge ahead the best I can.
+I may not have been born with the greatest writing talent, but I’ve stuck with it.
+I work to improve and learn from mistakes, forging ahead a little smarter, wiser, and more skillful.
 As a friend of mine said (I paraphrase), the most successful writers are not necessarily the ones with the greatest talent; they’re the ones who persevere.

 What are five of your writing strengths?